g2-tracking

 A Vendor’s Capability to Collaborate Regarding Risk Mitigation

 You do not want to be left in the dark regarding service providers and vendors, especially regarding how they handle and safeguard your information.
+Assess their willingness and ability to engage in joint security initiatives and their responsiveness to security concerns.
 In this case, ignorance is far from bliss.
 Therefore, a security assessment’s final element is monitoring and reviewing their collaboration capabilities.

 Can your preferred vendor establish and maintain open communication channels regarding security concerns?
 What about their ability and willingness to collaborate on vulnerability assessments and penetration testing?
 A must!